Daniel Jones Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 Matchup vs. Las Vegas

-- This week Jones will face the NFL's eighth-ranked pass defense (236.6 yards allowed per game).
+- The Raiders have the NFL's eighth-ranked pass defense this season, surrendering 236.6 yards per game through the air.

-- At 1.6 passing TDs allowed per game, the Raiders defense is ranked eighth in the league.
+- With 11 passing TDs conceded this season, the Raiders defense is ranked eighth in the league.

 Recent Performances

-- Last week against the Chiefs, Jones went 22-for-32 (68.8 percent) for 222 yards, while throwing two touchdowns and one interception.
+- In last week's matchup with the Chiefs, Jones completed 68.8% of his passes for 222 yards, while tossing two touchdowns with one interception.

 - He tacked on five carries for 12 yards.